kaiguy920/Project2/README.md

 - query of most added queen to showcase

 **UNSOLVED PROBLEMS**
-- queen info is from 4 years ago, so there is a lot of missing seasons
+- queen info is from 4 years ago, so there is some missing seasons

 **WIRE FRAME**
 - ![ERD](images/ERD.png)